awsdocs/amazon-s3-developer-guide/doc_source/crr-add-config.md

 **Example 4: Example Walkthroughs**
 For example walkthroughs, see [Cross\-Region Replication \(CRR\) Walkthroughs](crr-example-walkthroughs.md)\.

-For more information about the XML structure of replication configuration, see [PutBucketReplication](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketReplication.html) in the *Amazon Simple Storage Service API Reference*\.
+For more information about the XML structure of replication configuration, see [PutBucketReplication](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTreplication.html) in the *Amazon Simple Storage Service API Reference*\.

 ## Backward Compatibility<a name="crr-backward-compat-considerations"></a>

 The latest version of the replication configuration XML is V2\.
 For backward compatibility, `Amazon S3 ` continues to support the V1 configuration\.
 If you have used replication configuration XML V1, consider the following issues that affect backward compatibility:
 + Replication configuration XML V2 includes the `Filter` element for rules\.
 With the `Filter` element, you can specify object filters based on the object key prefix, tags, or both to scope the objects that the rule applies to\.
-Replication configuration XML V1 supported filtering based on only the key prefix, in which case you add the `Prefix` directly as a child element of the `Rule` element\.
-For example,
+Replication configuration XML V1 supported filtering based only on the key prefix\.
+In that case, you add the `Prefix` directly as a child element of the `Rule` element, as in the following example\.

   ```
   <?xml version="1.0" encoding="UTF-8"?>